Kand1Kane/Memoir/README.md

 - **User Experience:** Making the app intuitive for both tech-savvy users and those who may struggle with cognitive decline.

 ## The Future of Memoir
 Our journey with **Memoir** is just beginning.
 We aim to integrate **voice-activated memory recall**, **AR storytelling**, and **collaborative memory-sharing** features.
 Our vision is to make Memoir a digital companion that not only stores moments but also tells the stories that matter.
+We hope to do this  via a integration of meta glasses allowing for real time data to be transmated.

 **Because memories shouldn’t just be stored—they should be remembered.**